Establish a Relief Fund Before a Disaster Strikes – Execute Your Plan vs. Trying to Figure One OutJune 16, 2015

-- This created a substantial private benefit to the company, because it was a “significant employment benefit.”
-As a result, the company exposed itself to potential excise taxes, because it used the foundation’s assets to benefit itself.
+- This created a substantial private benefit to the sponsoring organization, because it was a “significant employment benefit.”
+As a result, the sponsoring organization exposed itself to potential excise taxes, because it used the foundation’s assets to benefit itself.
 This self-dealing is prohibited, except where there is a specific federally recognized “qualified disaster” where payments are considered to have a charitable purpose.

 How can companies wanting to set up similar funds avoid these problems?